hongyusu/hongyusu.github.io/_posts/2015-06-17-extract-protein-features-via-interproscan.md

 1. Simply, the software can be invoked with the following command for the test protein sequence in the InterProScan home directory

    `./interproscan.sh -i test_proteins.fasta`

+1. We can also take a look at the command line usage of InterProScan with the following command

+   `./interproscan.sh`

 1.